- What is Cipro?

-- Common and rare Cipro side effects
+- Serious and rare side effects of Cipro

 - When do the side effects of Cipro go away?

-- Foods to avoid when taking Cipro
+- Considerations for your diet when taking Cipro

-- What drug interactions with Ciprofloxacin should you be aware of?
+- Drug interactions with Ciprofloxacin

 - Alternative antibiotics to Cipro

-Common and rare Cipro side effects
+Common side effects of Cipro

 There are rare and common side effects, depending on the proportion of patients reporting them.

 - Nausea: Gastrointestinal symptoms are common when using antibiotics, especially nausea.
-Drug-induced nausea can be very mild, but may sometimes cause vomiting episodes.
+Drug-induced nausea can be very mild but may sometimes cause vomiting episodes.
 In some cases, it leads to treatment failure.
 Patients may also report loss of appetite and other gastrointestinal symptoms.

 Other symptoms worth noting include: